DevHam88/HeartGold-in-Reverse/documentation.md

 ### Wild Encounters
 This section documents only changes from the vanilla HeartGold experience.
 If a route/location is not present here, its encounters are unchanged from vanilla HeartGold.

+The 'habitat' feature of the Pokédex has been updated to reflect these wild encounter changes.

 TBC

 ## Trainers